davidjguru/the-russian-llulaby/content/blog/thinking-about-drupal-migrations-examples.md

  In both cases you write the migration definition in a YAML format and then you put the migration file in a place or another.
 But there are more differences...Let's make a little summary of these keys:

- * Migration "as code" is provided out of the box, but the module "Migrate Plus" allows you treating the file as a configuration entity.
+ * Migration "as code" is provided out of the box, but the module "Migrate Plus" allows you treating the file as a configuration object.

  * Depending on which approach you use, the location of the files and the workflow will differ: